 Now you OCD folk can calm down.
 We did clean up after I set down the camera.
 I promise.

-You're all welcome to come over for lattes.
-Just as soon as I finish cleaning.
+You’re all welcome to come over for lattes.
+See that gleaming countertop?
+(Better hurry, it won’t last.)

 So there you have it, folks.
 I share this in the hopes that it makes you feel better about the state of your living space.
 Unless you’re one of those people whose house actually is spotless all the time, in which case I hope your kid spills Kool-aid on your carpet.